HenrikBechmann/react-infinite-grid-scroller/README.md

 const placeholderMessages = {
     loading:'(loading...)',
     retrieving:'(retrieving from cache)',
-    null:'end of list', // is returned with itemExceptionCallback undefined:'host returned "undefined"', // displayed, and returned with itemExceptionCallback invalid:'invalid React element', // displayed, and returned with itemExceptionCallback }
+    undefined:'host returned "undefined"', // displayed, and returned with itemExceptionCallback invalid:'invalid React element', // displayed, and returned with itemExceptionCallback }